 - The first standard DVD-Audio Surround System (2004 TL)

-- The first standard Bluetooth hands-free phone system (2004 TL)
+- The first standard Bluetooth wireless phone interface (2004 TL)

 - The first use of acoustic windshield glass (2004 MDX)

-While selling a large number of automobiles for the luxury import category, Acura has consistently performed extremely well in one of the most important measures of success - making the ownership experience as satisfying as possible.
+While selling a large number of automobiles for the luxury import category, Acura has consistently performed extremely well in one of the key measures of success - making the ownership experience the most satisfying as possible.

 Acura has ranked number one in the annual J.D.
-Power and Associates Customer Satisfaction StudySM (CSI) survey four times and continues to score well above the industry average year after year.
-This year, Acura ranked fourth in the J.D.
-Power and Associates® 2003 Initial Quality Survey, a highly regarded barometer of customer opinion.
-In the JD Power and Associates 2003 Vehicle Dependability Study, the RL luxury sedan was rated the Most Dependable Midsize Luxury Car.
+Power and Associates Customer Satisfaction StudySM (CSI) survey four times and continues to score well above the industry average each year.
+In the 2004 J.D.
+Power and Associates® 2004 Initial Quality Survey, a highly regarded measure of customer opinion, the TSX was named the Highest Ranked Entry Luxury Car in Initial Quality.
+In the JD Power and Associates 2003 Vehicle Dependability Study (the latest available), the RL luxury sedan was rated the Most Dependable Midsize Luxury Car.

 RESEARCH AND DEVELOPMENT